dzervoudakes/grindstonejs/README.md

 GrindstoneJS
 =================

-Lightweight JavaScript library optimized for simple jQuery-style DOM manipulation with similar syntax.
+A lightweight jQuery alternative for modern browsers with familiar syntax.

-Documentation to come soon...
+Documentation coming in the next few weeks...